atlan-antillia/Tensorflow-Image-Segmentation-BraTS21-Brain-Tumor/README.md

 <b>BraTS21 Dataset Statistics</b><br>
 <img src ="./projects/TensorflowSlightlyFlexibleUNet/BraTS21/BraTS21_Statistics.png" width="512" height="auto"><br>
-As shown above, the number of images in train dataset is over 65,000, and valid is over 12,000, which are enough to use for our training and validation process,probably no further dataset augmentation is needed.<br>
+As shown above, the number of images in train dataset is over 65,000, and valid is over 12,000, which are enough to use for our training and validation process, probably no further dataset augmentation is needed.<br>

 <br>